kevinlin1/kevinlin1.github.io/_posts/2023-03-09-teaching-critical-comparative-data-structures-and-algorithms.md

 ---
 layout: post
-title: Experiences Teaching Critical Comparative Data Structures and Algorithms
+title: Teaching Critical Comparative Data Structures and Algorithms
 excerpt: >-
   What do we have so far?
 ---